 The disc that was two seasons in the making is finally available!
 When Strauss originally composed the music to the German version of “Le Bourgeois Gentilhomme,” he added an opera-within-the-play, “Ariadne auf Naxos,” making for a downright Wagnerian runtime.
 D. Wilson Ochoa has created a new symphonic orchestral suite from Strauss’ opulent Ariadne auf Naxos, enabling the orchestra to revel in music of extreme beauty and sensuous luxury, studded with gorgeous instrumental solos and the composer’s incomparable blend of poignancy, humor and melodic richness.

-The BPO’s first holiday disc in more than a decade is here!
-Recorded at the 2015 Classical Christmas concert, it features works by Vivaldi, Bach, and more.
+Recorded at the 2015 Classical Christmas concert,this disc features works by Vivaldi, Bach, and more.
 BPO Concertmaster Dennis Kim shines in Vivaldi’s “Winter” from The Four Seasons, and BPO saxophonist Sal Andolina is in the spotlight in “I’ll be Home For Christmas.”
-Just in time for the holidays!

 JoAnn Falletta joins forces with Robby Takac of the Goo Goo Dolls on this disc of music designed for our youngest listeners.
 Featuring Carnival of the Animals, The Sorcerer’s Apprentice, and Ravel’s Mother Goose Suite, it’s sure to spark young listeners’ imaginations!